turbulencelyon/4d-ptv/Documentation/source/Matching.rst

 .. code-block:: bash

-    python stm.py "../../Documentation/TestData/Processed_DATA/MyExperiment/Parallel/Matching/Rays/rays_11-20.dat" 1 10 2 0.2 400 400 250 2
+    python stm_hdf5.py "../../Documentation/TestData/Processed_DATA/MyExperiment/Parallel/Matching/Rays/rays_11-20.dat" 1 10 2 0.2 400 400 250 2

-The script creates in the rays folder a file called ``matched_cam{cam_match}_{minframe}-{maxframe}.dat`` which contains all matched points.
+The script creates in the rays folder a file in .h5 which contains all matched points.
+It is also possible to use stm.py that gives a .dat file.

-This kind of file can be openned with the Matlab function `readmatches.m`
+This kind of .dat file can be openned with the Matlab function `readmatches.m`

 .. code-block:: matlab

-    [matches,other,params] = readmatches("My4DPTVInstallationPath/Documentation/TestData/Processed_DATA/MyExperiment/matched_cam2_11-20.dat")
+    [matches,other,params] = readmatches("My4DPTVInstallationPath/Documentation/TestData/Processed_DATA/MyExperiment/matched_11-20cam2_1-9.dat")

 - **matches** which is a nmatches x 5 matrix [FrameNumber, x, y, z, Error]
 - **other** which is a nmatches x ? matrix [NumberofRaysUsedInMatch, cam0ID,ray0ID,cam1ID,rays1ID,...]